FatAdedotun/chathub-app/README.md

 it's a Unichat template and I used the ReactJs Chat Engine library.
 I also used Firebase for the authentication.
 I enabled the Google and Facebook authentication since most people will have at least either of them.

-I learned about Routing, Authentication.
-I also used useContext and useRef for the first time as part of the React Hooks.
+I learned about Routing, Social Authentication using Google and Facebook Firebase login.
+I also used useContext & useHistory and worked with .env

 I really enjoyed this project.